breaclark/pizza-order/README.md

 # Pizza Order

 #### A pizza order form that uses javascript objects to compute the price for a pizza with various size/topping combinations.
-It can be seen in action at https://breatortilla.github.io/pizza-order/
+It can be seen in action at https://breaclark.github.io/pizza-order/

-#### By **Brea Borlas**
+#### By **Brea Clark**

 ### Specs
 | Spec | Input | Output |